-If you have children, ask the greeters to direct you to our Children, Youth and Families program.
+If you have children, ask the greeters to direct you to our children, youth and families program.
 Children may stay with their parents at the beginning of the service.
 After Children's Time, the children are then accompanied to Sunday School classrooms where they take part in age-appropriate Bible lessons, multimedia, music, crafts, games and much more.
 Our aim is to show kids how much fun church can be!

 All our Children and Youth Ministry people have been carefully trained and screened and are committed to the safety and well-being of your child.
 Of course, you are also welcome to keep your children with you during the service.

 Congregational singing comprises a carefully selected balance of hymns, both traditional and contemporary, which reflect the Message of the Day and the seasons of the church year (Christmas, Lent, Easter etc).
-The singing is led from September to May by the Sanctuary Choir which also provides a high standard of choral music from a wide range of traditions and cultures.

 Each week our Ministers offer relevant, life-applicable messages punctuated by humour and relate stories from the Bible to your everyday life and the life of the world.